 - Do you have an adequately thick endometrial development?
 Once the proliferative phase of the menstrual cycle (days 6–14) begins, the endometrium becomes thicker (5–7 mm) reflecting the development of glands, blood vessels, and stroma.
 Around ovulation, the endometrium develops a multilayered appearance which can measure up to 11 mm in thickness.
 The layered appearance usually disappears 48 hours after ovulation.
 During the secretory phase, the endometrium becomes even thicker (7–16 mm) reaching a maximum thickness during the mid-secretory phase.

 - Did you have a day 21 blood test to check progesterone level?
 A level of less than 10 nanograms may indicate a problem.

 In western medicine, LPD is often treated using clomiphene citrate to stimulate follicular growth, but due to its anti-oestrogen effect, the endometrial lining becomes thin.
+My article on Clomiphene citrate is here.
 Use of supplemental hCG or additional progesterone has limited success.
 Hormones never act in isolation as they continuously and sensitively interact with the totality of one’s internal chemistry and energy availability.